-A tip-adjusted sale.
+A transaction that can be tip adjusted after the card is processed.
 This type of transaction is typically used by restaurants and similar establishments.

-A transaction in which the customer does not physically present a payment card, such as a phone or web order.
+A transaction where the customer does not physically present a payment card, such as a phone or web order.

-A transaction in which the customer physically presents a payment card, such as a card swipe transaction.
+A transaction where the customer physically presents a payment card, such as a by swiping or tapping the card.